mats-ch/kafka-connect-humio/readme.md

 ## Usage

-Supports the configuration options "humio.url" and "humio.token".
+Supports the configuration options "humio.url", "humio.token" and "humio.retry.on.http.error".
+"humio.retry.on.http.error" will try to send failed http requests again if set to true and defaults to false.

 Example: